-- Does the process ensure that constituencies are represented on the Board at sufficiently senior level? - Has the constituency considered provisions on term limits?
+- Has the constituency considered provisions on term limits?
 At its meeting in Oslo in February 2018, the Board recommended that, taking into account the circumstances in each constituency, each constituency should have an aspiration to renew 50% of Board members (including alternates) with the intention that Board members should serve a full term (3 years).
 (Board decision 2018-17/BM-39/BP-39-6, recommendation 16). - At the same meeting in 2018, the EITI Board recommended that, especially for implementing countries, guidelines should require nominees to obtain a confirmation in writing that the necessary resources will be made available for their participation on the EITI Board.
 (Board decision 2018-17/BM-39/BP-39-6, recommendation 21)

-Background; Article 8.1(ii) states that the EITI Members' Meeting shall..."Elect the Members, and Alternates for each Member, of the EITI Board, on nomination from the Constituencies".
+Article 8.1(ii) states that the EITI Members' Meeting shall..."Elect the Members, and Alternates for each Member, of the EITI Board, on nomination from the Constituencies".
 Article 9.4 states "The Constituencies may nominate, and the EITI Member's Meeting may elect, one alternate Board Member (an "Alternate") for each Board Member that the Constituency has nominated.
 An Alternate may deputise for the Board Member.
 If there is no Alternate, the relevant Constituency shall nominate a new Board Member and Alternate".

-4 Replacement of Board members and vacancies
+3. Replacement of Board members and vacancies